alinkedd/devographics-translation-sync/README.md

 Update locales and file name in `index.js` file up to your needs and run command again.

+If file is missing in your repo, the base file will be copied.

 #### lint and format

 Run this command to lint `js` files (and format in a simple way):